scrambleegg7/SelfCar/CarND-Traffic-Sign-Classifier-Project/writeup_final.md

 * *Before starting classification I have designed, personally I thought the model would have 50-60% accuracy for data set of raw images.
 The reason why I had so negative is that some of traffic signs are not correctly captured, but also they have many types of background images like curved roads in rural area and many types of weather conditions etc0.
 Thus, it would be hard to recognize these twisted image objects with neural networl models.*

-#### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
+## 3.2.
+Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 I got following prediction result from downloaded images after applying the trained model.
 I have successfully taken right 75% accuracy score.
 But the score is less 20% than test score which I took in training processing.
-See the below result score for each downloaded images.
+See the attached result score for each downloaded images.

 ![alt text][DLImagePrediction]

-The reason why I obtained 75% accuracy score from test images is
+The reason why I obtained 75% accuracy score from downloaded images is
 * Original Image sizes are not constant, some of larges, other small etc.
 * Image is heavily distorted when shrinking big image to default entry image size (32x32).
 It means to drain some of significant data from original ones.
 * Image is pictured with any kinds of background like road, building
 * Some Signboard is not pictured in center of image, thus hard to understand where traffic image is seen by machine learning model.

-...

-#### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
+## 3.3.
+Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.